 - Build an API proxy using the Apigee Edge management UI as described in Part 1: Create your API.

-- Build an API proxy as a set of XML file on your local machine as described in Part 1: Create your API in XML.
+- Build an API proxy as a set of XML files as described in Part 1: Create your API in XML.

 A great way to learn about API proxies is to work with the samples as described in Using the sample API proxies.